 Highlights: Confident, Brave, Comical.

-If you’re looking for great entertainment without dealing with the bad allergies, the Affenpinscher is indeed for you.
+If you’re looking for great entertainment without dealing with the nasty allergies that come with most dogs, the Affenpinscher is indeed for you.

 Highlights: Optimistic, Affectionate, Social.